sigreen-nokia/remote-management-tsa/README.md

 * A client server tool which provides MGMT access on demand, without using any inbound ports.
 * It is written in line with TSA regs, specifically Managagement Access Requirements.
+* Access is initiated by the customer operations engineer using one command on a dedicated ops user account, for a specified duration.
 * The created ops user is locked down, only able to run mgmt-access.py
 * Everything is daemon based, so will survive restarts etc.
 * The tool runs on Ubuntu Linux